-Netbooks and Chromebooks are not acceptable.
-While they provide access to the Internet and stay connected to the web and email, they are underpowered to run Microsoft Office and are not supported by our online testing platform.
+Netbooks and Chromebooks provide access to the Internet and keep a person connected to the web and email, they are underpowered and may not be supported by our online testing platform.
+These devices are not an acceptable alternative to our laptop requirement.

-Other Devices: There are a number of portable devices on the market that provide easy and instant access to the information, digital media and the Internet.
-Such devices include, eReaders/Kindles, Apple iOS devices (iPod touch, iPad, and iPhone) and Android devices

-113 (tablets and phones).
-While the School of Nursing encourages innovation and the use of these devices where possible, they are not an acceptable alternative to the requisite laptop.
+Tablets and other mobile devices provide easy and instant access to the information, digital media and the Internet.
+Such devices include, eReaders/Kindles, Apple iOS devices (iPod touch, iPad, and iPhone) and Android devices (tablets and phones).
+These devices may not be able to run required software or store files in a way that allows full engagement in classroom activities.
+While the School of Nursing encourages innovation and the use of these devices where possible, they are not an acceptable alternative to our laptop requirement.